tjqadri101/SLogo/ProjectArtifactDocument.md

 The proceeding discussion will pertain to the interface design between the model and view where information is sent from the view to the model and fetched from the model to the view.
 The controller package and the turtle package are the two main components that make up this interface.

 The controller package contains abstract class AbstractController and class ModelController.
 Abstract class AbstractController was created on the premise of extendability and in a time of uncertainty.
-At the time, an undefined hierarchy in the view made it uncertain how information would be fetched.

 AbstractController was designed in a way that allows us to add registered views and a registered model, given the situation that we wanted to reference multiple workspaces.
 Methods within AbstractController such as getTurtleList() and getVariables() make it possible to fetch information from the backend.

-Moreover, the one and only instance of Class Model is created in AbstractController.
+Moreover, one instance of Class Model is created per instance of a subclass that inherits AbstractController.
 This design choice was based on the fact that only one model was needed to fufill the requirements from the view.

 Given such time constraints, an all-encompassing controller, class ModelController, was created.
 This class extends AbstractController and has method passToModel(), which is used to pass information to the backend.
 This method takes in a list of instances of TurtleImage (Class TurtleImage is displayed in the GUI and is used to represent a frontend replication of the backend turtle), a command, and a language.